mvellandi/easter/README.md

 ## Known Issues

-### Styling System
-- Font assets are not loading correctly
-- Graphics and images need proper path resolution
-- Core UI modal is not properly centered on the page
-- Need to verify all design system variable references

-### Integration Points
-- Review all CSS variable references to ensure they match the parent website
-- Verify asset paths for images and fonts
-- Check animation compatibility with parent website
-- Ensure proper z-index layering with parent website elements

 ### Modal System
 - The modal fade-in uses a short (200ms) delay before showing content, unless the egg component explicitly signals readiness via a callback.
 This is a workaround for the lack of a true Vue Suspense or asset preloading mechanism.
 Eggs with images or assets can call the `notifyContentReady` prop to control when the modal appears, but most eggs will simply fade in after the delay.
 This may not be robust for long-loading assets.